filmboy3/TIA/README.md

 ## GMAIL API

-TIA has a dedicated google voice number - (347) 352-6247 - which auto-forwards all texts to its own GMAIL account.
+TIA has a dedicated google voice number - ~~(347) 352-6247~~ (currently unstable) - which auto-forwards all texts to its own GMAIL account.

 1. Our first Rabbit queue worker -- worker_gmail.py -- checks if anything new has been added to the list of messages currently marked <i>UNREAD</i>.
 If there's nothing new in the 'unread' list, TIA skips ahead to #5.